Automation in Human Resources

 Automation, be it process transformation or process automation, helps relieve the pain points in HR and makes more time for the team to utilise their ‘human skills’ in areas such as negotiation, communication, critical problem solving and innovative thinking.

-A study that surveys 500 Chief Human Resources Officers showed a common thread that think that improving employee experience increases an organisation’s success in winning the ’War for Talent.’
+A study that surveys 500 Chief Human Resources Officers showed a common thread that thinks that improving employee experience increases an organisation’s success in winning the ’War for Talent.’

 So which tasks are good for automation?